Project #1: Gate Coordinator

 Less than 2% of Fifty-Second Street Elementary or 17 students out 940 were identified at gifted by the end of 2013-2014 school year.
 According to Los Angeles Unified School District (LAUSD) , at least 6% of a school’s population should be identified as gifted and or talented and should represent the ethnic groups that make up that population.
 Therefore, my goal as the GATE Coordinator for the 2014-2015 school year, is to be a voice for those who are often ignored and left without a voice providing a path of educational upward mobility by increasing the number of students identified as Gifted by using resources at our school site and within our local district.

 As the Gate Coordinator I devise and share the action plan with the principal.
 I begin employing the plan by by initiating contact with the Targeted Identification Program (TIP) where School Psychologists located within LAUSD provide support for schools whose GATE population is below 6%.
 I engaged in a telephone consultation with a school psychologist in which the identification markers, including poverty indicators, are discussed and understood.
 From this discussion emerged a set of criterias which I use to analyze, evaluate, and document students’ data to determine eligibility for potential intellectual testing which was shared with teachers.
 To include students who are not “test takers”, I collaborate with teachers in grades 3-5 individually and in small groups and advocated for students who did not meet the testing criteria but who exhibit gifted characteristic/traits.
 As a school leader, I guided teachers in articulating and documenting reasons students would benefit from such testing.
 I organized a day, in which three school psychologists from LAUSD’s TIP office came to assist me complete required documents and various days in which the office staff organized and prepared the documents to be sent to the GATE office.
 Once data collections and documents were completed paperwork is submitted and reviewed by the senior psychologist, and potential dates for testing are givens .
 I met with the principal to secure a classroom along with testing materials.
 I also prepared a testing schedule inclusive of students’ name, grade, and room number.
 I conducted a GATE informational Session for parents who received a notice of students being tested.
-I enlisted the aide of What's in a Booka colleague as a translator for non-english speaking parents.
+I enlisted the aide of a colleague as a translator for non-english speaking parents.
 I also conducted a GATE professional development due to the inquiry of primary grade teachers and to review the characteristics for upper grade teachers.
 Lastly, in LAUSD moving to a paperless GATE process, I sought out and scheduled a GATE training, in which a school psychologist from TIP came to my school site to provide me with a mini professional development on the new MiSiS GATE portal.

 During the school year I’ve met informally with teachers, on a continuous basis, to discuss the importance of monitoring and referring students whose potentially eligible for gifted testing based on the gifted characteristic in addition to the criteria set.
 We discuss how to analyze and evaluate academic prowlness as it relates to the gifted characteristics for students ensuring optimum educational opportunities and benefits for those who would be overlooked otherwise.
 As a direct result of these efforts, 53 students were identified as being eligible for gifted testing.
 Out of the 53 students , 35 or 66% of those tested have been identified as “intellectually gifted” and four of those students have been identified as “highly intellectually gifted; increasing our gifted population from 17 to 52 students; many of these students were in the lower grades.
 In addition, 19 addition students have been identified as potential students to refer for gate testing as a result of teachers using the criteria and gifted characteristics shared with them during the GATE professional development and informal meetings.
 Lastly parents of students in the upper grade students began to inquire about middle schools that would meet the needs of their gifted child.